Phoenix (South Korean TV series): Lee Seo-jin as Jang Sae-hoon

-Ten years later as a 32 years old divorcée, Ji-eun is a different person.
-With a manic-depressive mother and a trouble-making sister, she has now become the breadwinner of the family: this is a big change from the once reckless little brat who didn't even know how to turn on the stove.

-And another love comes knocking on her door.
-Jung-min is no doubt the perfect prince charming every girl would die for.
-Again she finds someone whom she desperately wants to get off her mind but whom she just can't forget.
-Then her ex-husband Sae-hoon turns up in front of her.
-And a twist of fate makes them meet as client and helper.

-- Jung Hye-young as Yoon Mi-ran
+Jung Hye-young as Yoon Mi-ran

 Daughter of a rich real estate agent, she grew up wealthy and has a carefree lifestyle, left to her own devices by her doting father.
 However, despite that she has always felt somewhat inferior to Ji-eun.
 Without knowing Sae-hoon was once married to Ji-eun, she gets to know Sae-hoon at one Christmas donation party.
 She also desperately falls for him and decides to make him hers, doing everything possible.
 She did manage to get Sae-hoon to be with her but this was due to a car accident.
-The accident makes left her unable to walk and getting around in a wheelchair.
+The accident left her unable to walk and getting around in a wheelchair.
 Feeling guilty and responsible for the accident, Sae-hoon decides to marry her.
 Things get more complicated when Mi-ran learns of Sae-hoon's ex-wife.
 She then becomes more obsessed with Sae-hoon in order not to lose him to her lifetime rival, Ji-eun.
 She even hides the fact that she can now walk again...

-- Eric Mun as Seo Jung-min
+Eric Mun as Seo Jung-min

-He's the prince charming of a huge conglomerate called Seo-Rin Group.
-He seems to have everything - the colorful background as the heir of Seo-Rin, perfectly good-looking face, gentleman-like manners, talent in every sports.
-Maybe it could even be said that the word "perfect" is made for this kind of person.
-When he graduated from a prestigious university in Boston with honors, people were putting highest hopes on him.
-However, he was not spared from a twisted fate...
-He can never forget the day when he lost his twin brother.
-Only if he had not shouted to his brother, "Come on, you can do better than that.
-Beat me!"
-He felt guilty about the accident ever since and as a form of self-punishment, he lives the life of a debauchee much to the consternation and fury of his father.
-Then fate brings him to Ji-eun...
+The "Prince Charming" of Seo-Rin Group, a huge conglomerate.
+As the heir to Seo-Rin, he seems to have everything — good looks, perfect manners, and a knack for both academics and athletics.
+He graduated with honors from a prestigious university in Boston.
+From the outside, he appears perfect.
+However, he was not spared from a twisted fate.
+He lost his twin brother in an accident that he feels responsible for.
+As a form of self-punishment, he lives the life of a debauchee, much to the consternation and fury of his father.
+Then, fate brings him to Ji-eun.